drtoful/jumpi/README.md

     adduser --system --shell /bin/sh --gecos 'ssh jumphost' \
     --group --disabled-password --home /home/jumpi jumpi

+After this, you have to initialize the DB.
+For this login to your newly created user (by using 'su') and issue the following command:

+    jumpidb-create

+If you are upgrading from a previous version you can issue the following command instead to get a compatible DB:

+    jumpidb-upgrade

 Both the Web-UI and the agent are fully compliant WSGI applications.
 For the agent use `from jumpi.agent import create_app`.
 For the Web-UI use `from jumpi.web import create_app`. create\_app is a function, that returns a WSGI application.